- Academic English Studies (ESL)

 - Rhetoric and Media Studies (formerly Communication)

 - Sociology and Anthropology

 - World Languages

-- You will create a living portfolio of your work you can share with prospective employers, graduate school, and others…much more impressive than just a resume.
+- A living portfolio of your work you can share with prospective employers, graduate school, and others…much more impressive than just a resume.

-- You will build employable skills in web design and administration, as have many of our students using the highly popular WordPress platform.
+- Employable skills in digital communication, using the highly popular WordPress platform.